john-science/python_for_scientists/classes/19_cython/lecture_19_cython.md

 Writing code in Python is fast.
 But the code you write isn't as fast as, say, C code.
 Wouldn't it be nice if Python were faster?
 Enter Cython.
 Cython allows you to easily wrap C and C++ code in Python.
 It also allows you to use C-like static typing syntax directly in your Python code.
 Cython also provides parallel processing options that are not available in normal Python code.

+Cython is two things:

+* a way to add types to Python code, to make it faster
+* a way to interface between C/C++/Cython and Python

 ## Installation